calexandrepcjr/code-of-conduct/README.md

 For attribution requirements:

-"@PHPRio Code of Conduct" © used under a Creative Commons Attribution Unported license: http://creativecommons.org/licenses/by/3.0/"
+"@{institution} Code of Conduct" © used under a Creative Commons Attribution Unported license: http://creativecommons.org/licenses/by/3.0/"

 # How to contribute